leobix/mban22_software_tools/Orientation/README.md

 library(tidyverse)
 ```
 If you encounter any error messages that you are unable to handle, please email us.

-**If You Encounter Problems**

-1. If you receive an error message, Google it.
-2. If you tried that, write an email to `kimvc@mit.edu` and `hwiberg@mit.edu` describing the problem in as much detail as possible, preferably including screenshots.

 # 2. Optimization: Julia and JuMP